-VOLITIONRX LIMITED Annual Meeting of Stockholders Thursday, June 17, 2021 This proxy is solicited by the Board of Directors
+VOLITIONRX LIMITED Annual Meeting of Stockholders Monday, June 13, 2022 This proxy is solicited by the Board of Directors

-The undersigned, a stockholder of VolitionRx Limited, a Delaware corporation (the "Company"), hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and the accompanying Proxy Statement for the Annual Meeting to be held on Thursday, June 17, 2021 at 11:00 AM.
-LST, at 83-95 Gloucester Place, London, W1U 5JC, United Kingdom.
-The undersigned hereby appoints Cameron Reynolds and Dr. Martin Faulkes as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote ALL of the shares of the Common Stock in the Company, standing in the name of the undersigned at the Annual Meeting of Stockholders to be held on June 17, 2021 and any adjournment or postponements of such meeting, and upon such other matters as may properly come before the meeting or any adjournment or postponements thereof.
-Any prior proxy or voting instructions are hereby revoked
+The undersigned, a stockholder of VolitionRx Limited, a Delaware corporation (the "Company"), hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and the accompanying Proxy Statement for the Annual Meeting of Stockholders to be held on Monday, June 13, 2022 at 11:00 A.M.
+LST, at 93-95 Gloucester Place, London, W1U 6JQ, United Kingdom.
+The undersigned hereby appoints Cameron Reynolds and Dr. Martin Faulkes as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote ALL of the shares of the Common Stock in the Company, standing in the name of the undersigned at the Annual Meeting of Stockholders to be held on June 13, 2022 and any adjournment or postponements of such meeting, and upon such other matters as may properly come before the meeting or any adjournment or postponements thereof.
+Any prior proxy or voting instructions are hereby revoked.